-One Bedroom, One Bathroom: \$120 per bed in shared room Two Bedroom, One Bathroom: \$120 per bed in shared room, \$145 per bed in single room Two Bedroom, Two Bathroom: \$120 per bed in shared room, \$175 per bed in single room with own bathroom
+One Bedroom, One Bathroom: \$130 per bed in shared room

+Two Bedroom, One Bathroom: \$130 per bed in shared room, \$155 per bed in single room Two Bedroom, Two Bathroom: \$130 per bed in shared room, \$185 per bed in single room with own bathroom

-Bed fees are due Monday by 9:00am.
+Bed fees are due Mondays.
 Bed fees are based on a weekly rate and not monthly or bi-weekly rate.
 Additionally, fees are paid a week in advance.
 Residents may only pay on a bi-weekly or monthly basis with prior approval from CARITAS Center staff.
-If paying on a bi-weekly or monthly basis, residents must pay ahead of schedule to avoid any late fees.
+If paying on a bi-weekly or monthly basis, residents must pay ahead of schedule to avoid a late fee of \$10.
 Be advised that these fees are solely in relation to reside at the CARITAS Center and that there may be other fees for additional services if a resident elects to participate in them.
+Residents are required to carry renters' insurance after their first 30 days.
+Failure to have renters' insurance on file with the property management office results in a \$5 weekly fee.
+Payments made by money order are subject to a \$5 processing fee.
+No cash payments are ever accepted.
 There will be no hidden fees and residents will be informed of any additional fees prior to services being rendered.
 This does not include cost of repairs for maintenance and cleaning outside of normal wear and tear.